pynvme/pynvme/doc/features.rst

                          iops=0, io_count=10, time=0,
                          qprio=0, qdepth=9):
        pass

-We can even start IOWorkers on different Namespaces:
+We can even start IOWorkers on different Namespaces in one script:

 .. code-block:: python
    :emphasize-lines: 7